Know before you go

 There are nearly endless hiking opportunities in Tatshenshini-Alsek Park.
 However, the Chuck Creek Trail is the only properly maintained hiking trail anywhere in this park.

 All other routes listed below follow old mining roads that predate the establishment of the park.
 These are hiking routes rather than maintained trails.
-Therefore, you may encounter difficult conditions.
+Prepare for difficult conditions and carry navigational aids.

 Summer weather is highly variable in Tatshenshini-Alsek Park.
 Although a day may start with clear skies and sunshine, it can quickly change.
 Snow is possible any day of the year.